RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 #### 2.2.1 MIDI input

 MIDI input is used to receive MIDI data from the DDRM which allows to update the slider values when sliders are moved in the real hardware unit. **MIDI input configuration is optional** as J.F.
-Sebastian can opererate without it.
+Sebastian can operate without it.

 To configure MIDI input please select the device from the dropdown menu to which DDRM is sending messages.
 If your DDRM is connected over USB, you should see a device named **Deckard's Dream**.
 You also need to select the MIDI channel where DDRM sends the messages.